borntofrappe/Practice-Front-End-Web-Development/README.md

 **Goody, when?**

-Every day, Monday to Friday, 2pm UTC at the latest.
+Monday, Wednesday, Friday, 2pm UTC at the latest.

 ## List of Implemented Solutions: